Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Discovery protocol

 \subsection{Random sampling}

-In order to provide an approximate random sample of the network we use a gossip-based peer sampling service~\cite{jelasity07}.
-In our implementation, we have used the Newscast protocol~\cite{jelasity03}, but other peer sampling services could also be used.
-The Newscast protocol is a generic protocol which maintains a table of $N$ known \emph{news items}.
-Each news item is a data object associated with a timestamp and the IP address of the node that produced it.
-The timestamp is used to discard the oldest items.
+In order to provide an approximate random sample of the network we use a gossip-based peer sampling service.
+In our implementation, we have used the Newscast protocol from \cite{jelasity03}, but other peer sampling services could also be used.

+The Newscast protocol maintains a table of $N$ data objects, called \emph{news items}.
+Each news item represents a node in the network.
+The news item contains the IP address of the node that produced it as well as a timestamp for when it was created.
+The timestamp is used to update or remove old items. $N$ is typically much smaller than the number of nodes in the network.
+In our simulations, we have used $N$ ranging from 5 to 40.

-At periodic intervals, Newscast selects a source node at random from its table of news items.
-The full table of $N$ entries is then sent to the selected node.
-At the top of the table its own news item is added with an updated timestamp.
-The selected node then replies with its own table and its own news item.
-After the exchange, the tables in both nodes contain $2N$ entries.
-To reduce the length of the table it is sorted by timestamp.
-The oldest timestamps are then deleted until the length is $N$.
-A new random node is selected and the process is then repeated.
-This mechanism ensures that nodes have a near random set of other nodes participating in the P2P network and that obsolete information expires over time.
+At periodic intervals, a random node is selected and sent the full table of $N$ news items.
+The sender's own news item is also included with an updated timestamp.
+The selected node replies with its own table and news item.
+The table in both nodes now contain $2N$ news items.
+To reduce the length of the tables, the oldest entries are deleted until the length is again $N$.

+The process is then repeated with a new randomly selected node.
+By using this mechanism, nodes have a near random set of other nodes participating in the P2P network.

-To enable discovery based on location, we add several fields to the data object associated with each news item.
-These fields are: A randomly assigned source node identifier, the geographical location of the source node, and its coordination range.
-The source node identifier is used to enable multiple devices to use the same IP address, while the location and coordination range are used for discovery.
+To enable discovery based on location, we include several fields in each news item in addition to the IP address and the timestamp.
+These fields are: A randomly assigned source node identifier, the geographical location of the source node, and the radius of the coordination area.
+The source node identifier is used to enable multiple devices to use the same IP address, while the location and radius are used for discovery.